Other Parts Of The Computer

 Graphics Processing Unit (GPU): The Visual Engine

 GPUs have their own memory (VRAM), which stores the textures, models, and other graphical data needed for rendering.
-Higher VRAM generally results in smoother performance, especially at higher resolutions and with higher graphical settings.
+And higher VRAM generally results in smoother performance, especially at higher resolutions and with higher graphical settings.
 Choosing the right GPU depends on your budget and the type of tasks you intend to perform.
 High-end GPUs offer superior performance for gaming and professional applications, while integrated graphics (built into the CPU) are sufficient for basic tasks.

 Power Supply Unit (PSU): The Life Blood

 The PSU, or power supply unit, is the heart of your computer's power system.
-Also, it converts the electrical current from your wall outlet into the lower voltages needed by the various components of your computer.
+It converts the electrical current from your wall outlet into the lower voltages needed by the various components of your computer.
 The PSU's wattage rating indicates its maximum power output, and choosing a PSU with sufficient wattage is crucial to prevent power shortages and system instability.

 Cooling System: Keeping Things Cool